daniCh8/road-segmentation-eth-cil-2020/README.md

 (pochi-ma-pochi) [dchiappal@lo-s4-029 ~]$ exit
 ```

-Finally, we can submit our project to the GPU cue with the following command:
+Finally, we can submit our project to the GPU queue with the following command:

 ```sh
 bsub -n 8 -W 12:00 -o log_test -R "rusage[mem=8192, ngpus_excl_p=1]" python ./trainer.py